Individual Oral Presentation

 Tips for a Great Data Blitz Presentation

-- Use large images and as little text as possible.
+Use large images and as little text as possible.
 Don't crowd and confuse with unnecessary information.
-The goal is not to cram information from a 20-minute presentation into 5 slides.
+The goal is not to cram information from a longer presentation into 5 slides.

-Posters will be secured to the poster boards with velcro.
-Supplies will be provided on site.
+Supplies to attach posters to poster boards will be provided on site.

 TIPS FOR A GOOD POSTER

-- Words and figures should be easy to read from 4 – 6 feet away.
-We suggest a minimum font size of 18pt for text and 30pt for headings.
+Words and figures should be easy to read from 4 – 6 feet away.
+We suggest a minimum font size of 24pt for text and 32pt for headings.
 Larger is better.
 Use fonts that are clear and easy to read.

-- Remain near your poster at all times, without blocking it.
+Remain near your poster during your allocated time slot, without blocking it.